AleksandraKaric/final.exam.OiK/README.md

 JUnit: Framework for managing test cases and assertions.

-Maven: Build automation tool for dependency management and project configuration .
+Maven: Build automation tool for dependency management and project configuration.

 Page Object Model (POM): Design pattern to improve code readability and maintainability.